akoslowski/Groundskeeper/README.md

 # groundskeeper

-groundsman | ˈɡraʊn(d)zmən |
+grounds·​keep·​er | \ ˈgrau̇n(d)z-ˌkē-pər | [Source](https://www.merriam-webster.com/dictionary/groundskeeper)

-noun (plural groundsmen) British
+Definition:

-a person who maintains a sports ground, a park, or the grounds of a school or other institution.
-North American term groundskeeper.
+- a person who cares for the grounds of a usually large property (such as a sports field)

-`Groundskeeper` is a package to interact with Swift playgrounds (Version 6.0).
+- `Groundskeeper` is a package to interact with Swift playgrounds (Version 6.0).

 ## Example usage